tap349/tap349.github.io/_posts/2017-11-01-elixir-behaviour.md

 1. <https://hexdocs.pm/elixir/behaviours.html>
 2. <https://hexdocs.pm/elixir/Application.html>

-NOTE: all the classification below is purely mine.
+NOTE: the classification is purely mine.

 ## usage

-in all cases specific callback module is usually fetched from environment at compile time (using `Application.get_env/3`):
+in all cases specific CM is usually fetched from environment at compile time (using `Application.get_env/3`):

-- in a single place (see facade callback module)
+- in a single place (see `facade callback module`)
 - in an arbitrary application module on demand

   ```elixir